GED Program Information in Alaska

 People preparing for the GED exam can either study on their own or take a GED preparation program at community colleges and testing centers.
 Individuals studying on their own and those who have Internet access can find study materials and practice tests online.
 The Literacy Information and Communication System (www.literacydirectory.org) is one resource for test takers searching for a preparation class.

 GED Test Information

 The Alaska Department of Labor and Workforce Development website (www.ajcn.state.ak.us) offers detailed information on testing schedules, authorized testing centers and the time of day the exam can be taken.

 The social studies module tests the examinee's ability to comprehend social studies theory in geography, civics, government, economics and U.S. history.
-All questions must be completed in 90 minutes, and the test includes extended response passages.
+All questions must be completed in 70 minutes.

 Reasoning Through Language Arts

 This section requires the test taker to demonstrate both writing and reading comprehension skills through a set of writing response answers.
-The entire test takes three hours to complete, with a break in the middle.
+The entire test takes two and a half hours to complete, with a 10-minute break in the middle.

 Why Get Your GED in Alaska?

 Getting your GED opens a new door to greater job opportunities, confidence, and financial growth.
 Over 97% of colleges accept a GED as do most employers.
 Alaska offers the exam to anyone 18 years of age or older for $30 per module, and there is no time limit to finish the exam.

 Need help preparing for the GED?
 Check out Study.com's GED Test Prep study guides, complete with bite-size video lessons, practice tests, informational resources, and more to make sure you ace the exam!